Gurdwara Baba Atal: Embossed metal

 Embossed brass plaques were donated by worshipers beginning in the middle of the 19th century onwards as a sign of their devotion.
 Some of these embossed plaques are inscribed with the names and addresses of the devotee who donated them and the date of the donation.
 One plaque even contains an monogram wrought in brass identifying the craftsman who created it.
 These embossed brass plaques were likely crafted by the Thathera guilds and craftsman that were located in the Kucha Fakirkhana neighbourhood of Amritsar.
+Four of the plaques depicted Guru Gobind Singh in various stages of the religion's development and scenes.

 Conservation

 Many of the paintings have been damaged or decayed in the decades since Indian independence due to apathy to them or deliberate defacement.
 Historical frescoes have been whitewashed or covered by bathroom tiles and plaster during supposed "kar seva" renovations in the structure.
 In 1971, poor-quality "renovations" led to the murals being repainted with gaudy paint made with artificial chemicals rather than using the naturally-sourced, traditional method of producing paint.
 This led to the decay in quality of many of the works and artificially-sourced paint is not as hardy or long lasting as compared to naturally-sourced paint.
 Renovations of kar seva babas continue to threaten the unprotected works and they are slowly disappearing.
 By 1988, only around 42 fresco panels survived in the structure with the rest having been destroyed.
 The murals located at the first entrance of the shrine (known as deohri) were in an advanced state of neglect, vandalism, and decay.
 There used to a fresco located on the wall to the left of the large, entrance-door that depicted the life-story of Baba Atal.